CDRT/mk_docs/docs/guides/lcu/functions/get-lnvupdatefromwmi.md

 # Get-UpdatefromWMI

-Queries Lenovo update information from WMI (local or remote computers).
+Queries Lenovo update information from WMI using the root\Lenovo\Lenovo_Updates class.

 ## Syntax